jgodson/homelab/docker/ai-tools/README.md

 # AI Tools Suite

 ## Overview
-This setup provides a comprehensive suite of AI tools for personal use, including Ollama for model hosting, Open WebUI for interaction, N8N for workflow automation and some supporting services.
+This setup provides a comprehensive suite of AI tools for personal use, including Ollama for model hosting, Open WebUI for interaction, N8N for workflow automation, Flowise for visual AI workflow building, and some supporting services.

 ## System Requirements